Victor Matta: General Caballero ZC

 Following General Caballero ZC, Matta left football for close to one year and a half.

 Tacuary

-At Tacuary, Matta achieved two consecuituve ascensions.
+At Tacuary, Matta achieved two consecutive promotions.

 Style of play

 Matta plays as a mixed winger, on the left and right.

 Personal life

-Matta's idol is former Barcelona footballer Xavi Hernandez.
+Matta's idol is former Barcelona footballer Xavi.

-Education

-Before and following the 2020 COVID-19 Pandemic, Matta studied architecture at the Universidad Americana.
-Matta studied accounting for two years, and whilst in the 2020 COVID-19 Pandemic, Matta worked as an assistant accountant to his father.
+Before and following the 2020 COVID-19 pandemic, Matta studied architecture at the Universidad Americana.
+Matta studied accounting for two years, and while in the 2020 COVID-19 pandemic, he worked as an assistant accountant to his father.